It’s been a couple of weeks since I joined in with #LittleLoves blog link-up so I have plenty of news and things to share.

 I’ve borrowed my mum’s slow cooker so I’ve been reading a couple of her slow cooker recipe books.
 The recipes don’t honestly seem any simpler than usual except the end result just arrives a lot slower.
 For example, most recipes still require the ingredients to be sautéed before adding to the pot.
 I could do that with a casserole pot in the oven, couldn’t I?
 I am not yet convinced.
 More on this further down the page.

 I have a strong recommendation in this department!
 I have found an unmissable costume drama series on the Drama channel (freesat) called “The White Princess”.
 It’s an adaptation of the bestselling Philippa Gregory novels set at the end of the wars of the Roses.
 A few years ago the previous series “The White Queen” was on the BBC to great acclaim.
 It’s a surprise that this follow-up series is on a small channel as it is superb.
-Sundays at 9pm, catch up online.
+Sundays at 9pm.

 I had the privilege of taking a tour of three Yorkshire craft breweries with Brewtown tours last week.
 We heard talks from each brewer about their choice of ingredients, recipe development, flavours and brewing methods.
 It was very thorough and allowed us plenty of time to sample quite a lot of beer while we were listening.
 Of course that meant it was harder to remember the fine details!
 It was such a fun day, I will write more about it in another blog post.

 I have ticked off some of my Christmas cooking now.
 I finally made the Christmas pudding and also cooked up some cranberry sauce.
 As usual I made too much of both.
 I gave away a jar of cranberry sauce to a friend who made me lunch, but I still have a one-pint Christmas pudding with no home to go to.
 Suggestions welcome!